 Children read often, giving them the practice that they need to decode, recognise words at sight and read with expression.
 Reading is integrated into all areas of the curriculum as a method of presenting information.
 Those who need extra fluency practice (identified by teacher assessment and aspects of our Reading Jigsaw) read more often with their class teachers, non-teaching professionals or visiting readers such as those from The Beanstalk Charity or Let Leeds Read.

 All children are supplied with a school reading book that offers appropriate challenge for them to read independently.
-In EYFS, those children ready for reading books work through a selection of books published by Read, Write, Inc. In KS1, most children read books that link to our phonics strategy, supplied by Bug Club.
-In KS2, children read from the Project X Series.
-At all ages, children who are able to read at or above the standard expected for their age may be designated ‘free readers’ who chose books from their classes or the library in consultation with their teacher.
+In EYFS, those children ready for reading books work through a selection of books published by Bug Club.
+In KS1, most children read books that link to our phonics strategy, also supplied by Bug Club.
+In KS2, children read from the Project X Series, supplemented by Big Cat Readers.
+At all ages, children who are able to read at or above the standard expected for their age may be designated ‘free readers’ who choose books from their class selection or the library in consultation with their teacher.
 It is an expectation in our homework policy that all children read a minimum of four times per week for twenty minutes to develop and maintain the fluency that they need to succeed.

 Reading For Pleasure And Enjoyment:

 A love of reading lasts a lifetime.
 We want to ensure that all children become confident readers who engage with texts for enjoyment, develop personal tastes and grow with a repertoire of key texts.
 As a school, we have developed many strategies to promote reading for pleasure:

 - Author visits promote an understanding of the exciting processes that lead to a book being born.
 Our children are captivated by local visitors who share their work with us.

 - BugClub is an interactive, online programme that can be accessed at school or at home.
 Children read high-quality texts on a tablet or computer, and answer questions on their reading to earn coins and go onto the leaderboard.